 The North East of England has a strong religious past, as can be seen in works such as the Lindisfarne Gospels and the Anglo-Saxon Chronicle.
 The work of the 7th-century Cuthbert (634–687 AD), Bede (673–735 AD) and Hilda of Whitby (614–680 AD) being hugely influential in the early church and are still venerated today.
 These saints are usually associated with the monasteries on the island of Lindisfarne, Wearmouth – Jarrow, and the Abbey at Whitby but they are also associated to many other religious sites in the region.

 The area is also home to Durham World Heritage Site, which was inscribed on the World Heritage List by UNESCO in 1986.
 Explore Durham Cathedral, one of Eurpoe’s greatest medieval buildings, and the Shrine of St Cuthbert, one of England’s most revered saints.
 Discover Durham Castle, built 900 years ago to protect the English borders, and now the home of Durham University – a world-class institution.

 Itinerary subject to variation due to the tide times for the causeway connecting Lindisfarne & the mainland.

-MONDAY – From Your local departure point, we travel to the 4* Marriott Gosforth Park Hotel, where we arrive late afternoon.
-The Marriott Gosforth Park Hotel will be your base for the next 5 nights and on arrival you can enjoy some leisure time ahead of dinner in the hotel restaurant this evening.
+MONDAY – From Your local departure point, we travel to the 4* Marriott Newcastle Gateshead Hotel, where we arrive late afternoon.
+The Marriott Newcastle Gateshead Hotel will be your base for the next 5 nights and on arrival you can enjoy some leisure time ahead of dinner in the hotel restaurant this evening.
 Meals = Dinner

 TUESDAY – This morning following breakfast, a Blue Badge Guide once again joins us as we take a tour of Hadrian’s Wall Country this morning.